ST-Segment Elevation Myocardial Infarction

 Hours and day after a STEMI

-- Pathological Q Wave: Appears between 6 and 9 hours of occlusion, in the same leads to ST elevation.
-It is an electrocardiographic sign of transmural myocardial necrosis (See Pathological Q Wave).
+- Pathological Q wave: it appears between 6 and 9 hours after the occlusion, in the same leads of the ST-elevation.
+It is an electrocardiographic sign of transmural myocardial necrosis (see pathological Q wave).

-- T Wave Inversion and normalization of the ST Segment: After Q wave appear, the T wave flattens out, and subsequently becomes negative.
-ST Segment begins to decline, and return to normal after several days, but some patients may have a residual elevation.
+- T wave inversion and normalization of the ST-segment: after the Q wave appear, the T wave flattens out, and subsequently becomes negative.
+ST-segment begins to decline, and return to normal level after several days, but some patients may have a residual elevation.

 ST Elevation Electrocardiogram